 In assessing the reasonableness of the Fund's advisory fee, the Trustees considered, among other information, the Fund's advisory fee and the total expense ratio of the Fund's Initial Class shares as a percentage of average daily net assets and the advisory fee and total expense ratios of the Broadridge expense group based on information provided by Broadridge.
-The Trustees considered that, according to the data provided by Broadridge (which takes into account any fee reductions or expense limitations that were in effect during the Fund's last fiscal year), the Fund's effective advisory fee rate was higher than the Broadridge expense group median and the Fund's total expense ratio was approximately at the Broadridge expense group median.
+The Trustees considered that MFS currently observes an expense limitation for the Fund, which may not be changed without the Trustees' approval.
+The Trustees also considered that, according to the data provided by Broadridge (which takes into account any fee reductions or expense limitations that were in effect during the Fund's last fiscal year), the Fund's effective advisory fee rate was higher than the Broadridge expense group median and the Fund's total expense ratio was approximately at the Broadridge expense group median.